2sic/2sxc-docs/2sxc Docs Generator/js-code/angular-js/angularjs-1-overview.md

 > [!WARNING]
 > This is old, obsolete information.
 AngularJS is really dead.
 You should use [Angular](xref:JsCode.Angular.Index)

-2sxc contains a special helper called *2sxc4ng* which takes care of starting your app inside DNN and providing you with toolbars and data from 2sxc.
+2sxc contains a special helper called *2sxc4ng* which takes care of starting your app inside Dnn and providing you with toolbars and data from 2sxc.

 ## How to use